-Core values that form the basis of the Fellows program are:
+Core values that form the basis of all programs are:

 - Distinctively Christian: We are committed to Christian principles for executive management education.

-- Big Tent: We intentionally recruit Fellows from differing Christian traditions and create an environment where Fellows respect and learn from these traditions.
+- Big Tent: We intentionally recruit Fellows and Ascending Leaders from differing Christian traditions and create an environment where Fellows respect and learn from these traditions.

-- Excellent: Excellence in instruction and continuing support for Christian school heads is central to our mission.
+- Excellent: Excellence in instruction and continuing support for Christian school leaders is central to our mission.